 ChristianAnswers.Net WebBible Encyclopedia

-No explicit mention of queens is made till we read of the “queen of Sheba.”
-The wives of the kings of Israel are not so designated.
-In Psalms 45:9, the Hebrew for “queen” is not malkah, one actually ruling like the Queen of Sheba, but shegal, which simply means the king's wife.
+No explicit mention of queens is made in Scripture till we read of the “queen of Sheba.”
+The wives of the kings of Israel are not called queens.
+In Psalm 45:9, the Hebrew for “queen” is not malkah, one actually ruling like the Queen of Sheba, but shegal, which simply means the king's wife.